New Covid Track and Trace Procedures

 Coronavirus (Covid-19): Frequently Asked Questions

-We have put together a list of frequently asked questions to help parents through the spread of the coronavirus (Covid-19).
+We have put together a list of frequently asked questions to help parents regarding coronavirus (Covid-19).

 My child only has a slight cough or fever.
 Is it OK for them to come to school?